Home » Old Fashioned Tomato Soup

 Make It A Meal

 This Old Fashioned Tomato Soup pairs beautifully with a gooey grilled cheese sandwich.
 For a lighter option, serve it with a fresh green salad and crusty bread for dipping.
 It’s also fantastic with roasted vegetables or a side of garlic bread for a heartier meal.
+Finish up with a spectacular piece of pumpkin fudge for dessert.

 Top-down shot of Old Fashioned Tomato Soup with a bread beside on a plate.